 To use Preview

-, you'll first need to define a configuration, which then gets used to create an instance of the use case.
-The resulting instance is what you bind to the CameraX lifecycle.
+, we will first need to define a configuration, which then gets used to create an instance of the use case.
+The resulting instance is what we bind to the CameraX lifecycle.

 - Copy this code into the